solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

 ```

 Variables are loaded into the Concourse when the pipeline is created.
 Be noted, that
-variables can be loaded out from the concourse afterwards, so in real world cases it
+variables can be loaded out from the concourse afterwards by using fly client with proper access,
-might be useful to consider using some credentials' manager if you have some sensitive data
+so in real world cases it might be useful to consider using some credentials' manager if you have some sensitive data
 in your variables.
 [Concourse supports many out-of-the-box](https://concourse-ci.org/creds.html).
 By using external manager you only need to provide api key to your pipeline.
 You can also have multiple configuration files if you wish to split them up.